 “It’s changed my life.
-Doing this course and learning about leadership, it really has,” says Bill Simpson, recent graduate of the AILC’s Certificates IV in Indigenous Leadership and Business (Governance).
+Doing this course and learning about leadership, it really has,” says Bill Simpson, recent graduate of the AILC’s Certificate IV in Indigenous Leadership and Certificate IV in Business (Governance).

 A proud Wakawaka man, Bill’s leadership journey first began around 2008 when he had the opportunity to take part in an Indigenous men’s leadership course with FAHCSIA.
 That course opened his eyes and set him on the path to taking the AILC’s courses in 2016.